PBS News Hour: Transfer of production, expansion to weekends and the west (2013–present)

 On April 2, 2022, WETA assumed production responsibilities for the show's Saturday and Sunday editions, which concurrently began originating from the studio at the station's Washington facility used for the weekday broadcasts.
-The broadcasts were retitled PBS News Weekend, with respect to their shorter duration.
+The broadcasts were retitled as PBS News Weekend, with respect to their shorter duration.
 NewsHour Productions transferred production of the weekend broadcasts from WNET in a move to streamline the program's production and news-gathering resources, allowing the weekday and weekend news broadcasts to have the same pool of correspondents and to share resources with Washington Week (also produced by WETA-TV).
 Coinciding with the move, the weekend editions began carrying feature segments covering culture and the arts.
-Sreenivasan (who remains a New York-based correspondent for the weekday broadcasts and serves as a contributor for the PBS latenight news program Amanpour & Company) was initially replaced as weekend anchor by former NBC News and MSNBC correspondent Geoff Bennett, until John Yang was established as the weekend anchor beginning December 31, 2022 (New Year's Eve).
+Sreenivasan (who remains a New York-based correspondent for the weekday broadcasts and serves as a contributor for the PBS latenight news program Amanpour & Company) was initially replaced as weekend anchor by former NBC News and MSNBC correspondent Geoff Bennett, until John Yang was established as the weekend anchor since December 31, 2022 (New Year's Eve).

 Woodruff announced in May 2022 that she would step down as anchor at the end of the year, with plans for ongoing reporting on longer pieces as well as WETA projects and specials.
 Amna Nawaz and Geoff Bennett were named Woodruff's successors.
 Woodruff made her final anchor broadcast on December 30, 2022, while Nawaz and Bennett co-anchored their first broadcast on January 2, 2023.

 PBS News Weekly, a digital-only half-hour series of News Hour segments from the prior week, premiered on December 15, 2023, initially hosted by Nick Schifrin and broadcast on Fridays.

 PBS News Hour introduced a new logo and the new studio (still at WETA) on June 10, 2024, now featuring the current PBS logo, with the program's graphics rendered in the system's proprietary PBS Sans typeface family introduced in 2019.
 (Note: PBS had revised its brand identity in 2019.)
 At the same time, the program's longstanding use of camel case in its name was discontinued, with "NewsHour" becoming "News Hour", in conjunction with the network's rebranding news operation as PBS News.

-On July 21, 2025, for the first time in over 40 years, the Corporation for Public Broadcasting was not among the sponsors for the show.
-Nawaz and Bennett addressed the absence at the end of that night's edition.
+For the first time in more than 40 years, the Corporation for Public Broadcasting was not among the sponsors for the show on July 21, 2025.
+Nawaz and Bennett addressed the absence at the end of that night's broadcast.
+Among the impact of funding cuts, two programs, PBS News Hour West and PBS News Weekend aired its last episode on December 19, 2025, and January 11, 2026, respectively.
+PBS News replaced the weekend show with two weekend current affairs programs: Horizons (on Saturdays) hosted by William Brangham and Compass Points (on Sundays) hosted by Nick Schifrin.